jmaces/robust-nets/README.md

 ## Usage

-Each of the individual experiment subfolders contains configurations files as well as scripts for preparing the data, for training the neural networks, for obtaining total variation minimization reconstructions, and for finding adversarial perturbations.
+Each of the individual experiment subfolders contains configuration files as well as scripts for preparing the data, for training the neural networks, for obtaining total variation minimization reconstructions, and for finding adversarial perturbations.

 The details are described within in each subfolder.